souzamarlon/bootcamp-fastfeet/README.md

 [![made-for-VSCode](https://img.shields.io/badge/Made%20for-VSCode-1f425f.svg)](https://code.visualstudio.com/)

 <h4 align="center">
 A FullStack App for delivery.
+This web application provides the establishment a tool to manage the packages, deliverers, recipient information, and an area to answer their problems.

+Deliverers have a mobile app to manage all the packages.
 </h4>

 <div align="center">